 Mission: to be a place of praying the Rosary for the needs of the Parish and the world

 The Rosary is prayed in St Francis Xavier Church on a regular basis for the needs of the Parish and of the world.
-The rosary is led on an informal basis by parishioners, after the weekday services on Monday – Saturday at 9:30 am.
+The rosary is led on an informal basis by parishioners, after the Weekday Eucharist on Tuesdays and Thursdays.

 If you feel called to undertake this prayer you are free to turn up at the Church at the specified times.